okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-oin-app/main/index.md

 ### Generate instances for testing

 Generate instances for testing in your Developer Edition org directly from the OIN Wizard.
 The wizard takes the configuration and test information from your OIN submission and allows you to configure a specific integration instance to your test app.
-The generated instance allows you to test your customer admin experience and end-user sign-in experience.
+The generated instance allows you to test your customer admin experience and end user sign-in experience.
 Generate an instance for each SSO protocol that your integration supports.

 To generate an integration instance: